 Risk factors for a heart attack in women include:

-- Age: Those aged 55 years or older are at greater risk of heart attack.
+55 yearsor older are at greater risk of heart attack.
 This may be because hormones provide some protection from heart disease before menopause.

-- Health status: Certain markers, such as high blood pressure and high-cholesterol, increases the risk of heart attack in both males and females.
+- Health status: Certain markers, such as high blood pressure and high cholesterol, increase the risk of heart attack in both males and females.

 - Lifestyle choices: Using tobacco or stimulant drugs, for example, cocaine or amphetamines, a sedentary lifestyle, or high levels of stress will all increase the risk of heart attack.

-The British Heart Foundation recommend all women over 40 years of age have regular checks with their doctor.
-This helps identify risk factors early so that they can be treated.
+The British Heart Foundation recommends all women over 40 years of age have regular checks with a doctor.
+This helps identify risk factors early so they can receive treatment.
 Early intervention reduces the chances of a cardiac event.

-Anyone who notices the warning signs of a heart attack, such as the following, should see a doctor immediately:
+Anyone who notices the warning signs of a heart attack, such as the following, should contact a doctor immediately:

 - unusual fatigue